natelandau/valentina/user_guide.md

 Valentina Noir revolves around three core concepts:

 -   **Characters**: The main focus, with stats, traits, and abilities.
 They can be claimed by users for gameplay.
--   **Chronicles**: Storylines with multiple chapters, NPCs, and notes, spanning multiple gaming sessions.
+-   **Campaigns**: Storylines with multiple chapters, NPCs, and notes, spanning multiple gaming sessions.
 -   **Gameplay**: The actual game, where you roll dice and play using your character.
 -   **Storyteller Commands**: Commands for the Storyteller to manage the game.